Understanding the Ebola Virus

 Effective decontamination methods for the virus include steam sterilization, chemical sterilization, incineration, and gaseous methods.

-Cite this article: Robert D. Glatter.
+Cite this: Robert D. Glatter.
 Ebola: What US Clinicians Need to Know - Medscape - Aug 04, 2014.